 Life coaching can include various aspects – from relationship & health coaching to life skills and career coaching.
 If people are looking for guidance in gaining confidence, career change, self-worth and esteem, work-life balance, relationships, finding purpose, health, and emotional intelligence – in all these endeavors, a life coach can help them reach their respective goals.

-That being said, no matter where a life coach works or what area they specialize in, there are certain activities and tasks common to all life coaches:
+That being said, no matter where a life coach works, what life coach skills they possess or the area they specialize in, there are certain activities and tasks common to all life coaches:

 1. Helping clients identify their goals